Wayfair: Rebrand and consolidation

-2017
+Growth and legal

 Wayfair spent more than $500 million in advertising in 2017 and was on target to spend more in 2018.
 In 2017, a South Dakota lawsuit aimed at forcing Wayfair to collect and pay state sales tax made it to the US Supreme Court, South Dakota v.
 Wayfair, Inc. The court held that states may charge tax on purchases made from out-of-state sellers, even if the seller does not have a physical presence in the taxing state.

-2018

 The company hosted its first "Way Day" sale on April 25, 2018.
 Sales quadrupled compared to an average day in March, according to a report from analytics firm Edison Trends.
 The number of unique buyers on Way Day also rose nearly 400% compared to the March average, although the average order price spent on Way Day ($276) was about the same as in March ($275), according to that report.
 According to an August 2018 article in The Boston Globe, Wayfair added an additional 2,000 employees in the first half of 2018, and the total number of employees approached 10,000.
 The company will be soon expanding to another building near Copley Square with office space for an additional 4,000 employees.
 According to a marketing professor at Emory University, the company is losing $10 for every new customer acquisition.

 On December 13, 2018, the Massachusetts Economic Assistance Coordinating Council approved a $31.4 million tax break for Wayfair in exchange for a pledge to increase their hiring by at least 3,000 in Boston and 300 jobs at a new call center in Pittsfield.
 The tax break is one of the largest ever awarded by the state.